ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/supernova/scouts-bsa-activity-topics/index.md

 1. Evaluate the data and determine how the variations in the tested glider part influenced the flight characteristics you observed.
 Based on the data you gathered, predict how the glider would perform relative to the flight characteristics you observed if you were to build a glider with another variation in the same glider part.
 2. Suggest an ideal design of your tested glider part that would maximize the glider’s performance relative to the flight characteristics you observed and explain your reasoning for this design.
 3. Create a report that describes your glider, the flight tests, the flight data, and your conclusions.
 Include the procedures you followed to ensure consistent test conditions.
-4.Share the flight records and data you have gathered with your mentor.
+4. Share the flight records and data you have gathered with your mentor.
 Discuss what you have learned.
 {{/requirements}}

 Source: The idea for this activity is based on the work of Andrew Olson, Ph.D., Science Buddies, What Makes a Good Aerodynamic Design?
 Test Your Ideas with High-Performance Paper Gliders.
 Visit https://www.sciencebuddies.org/science-fair-projects/project-ideas/Aero_p009/aerodynamics-hydrodynamics/what-makes-a-good-aerodynamic-design-paper-gliders.